Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Modelers/Joiner/Readme.md

                 #Model first to set the ModeledGetStrToColumStr
                 #self.model()

-                #Add in the RowingGetStrsList
+                #Add in the RowingKeyStrsList
-                self.RowingGetStrsList=self.JoinedRetrieveIndexesListGetStrsList
+                self.RowingKeyStrsList=self.JoinedRetrieveIndexesListGetStrsList
-+self.RowingGetStrsList
++self.RowingKeyStrsList

                 #debug
                 '''